-However, as part of the Financial Strategy approved by the College Corporation the College will continue to invest up to £0.75 per annum into new capital projects, estate improvement programmes and specialist and IT equipment from the 2024-27 year, net of any grant funded capital expenditure.
-This is in addition to any annual IT refresh programme across the College IT estate, which is financed through leasing arrangements.
+However, as part of the Financial Strategy approved by the College Corporation the College will continue to invest up to £0.75m per annum into new capital projects, estate improvement programmes and specialist and IT equipment from the 2024-27 year, net of any grant funded capital expenditure.

-By 2026 the college financial position will enable sufficient finds to be available to increase this investment by an additional £3.0m from generated cash reserves.
+By 2026 the College financial position will enable sufficient finds to be available to increase this investment by an additional £3.0m from generated cash reserves.

-Given the still ambitious aims for the estate over the next 3 to 5 years the college will continue to explore opportunities to secure capital grant financing from a range of sources, such as West Midlands Combined Authority, Local Enterprise Partnership and DfE capital funds, as and when they become available.
+Given the still ambitious aims for the estate over the next 3 to 5 years the College will continue to explore opportunities to secure capital grant financing from a range of sources, such as West Midlands Combined Authority, Local Enterprise Partnership and DfE capital funds, as and when they become available.
 We will also continue to leverage employer relationships in an attempt to secure the latest industry standard specialist equipment through loan or gifting arrangements from employers to enhance the learning experience and ensure students are job-ready at the end of their course.